SamuelK87/TissueSegmentationinArthroscopyVideos/README.md

 feedback.
 Computer vision methods as well as segmentation and tracking of the tissues and tools in the video frames, are increasingly being adopted to MIS to alleviate such limitations.
 So far, most of the advances in MIS have been focused on laparoscopic applications, with scarce literature on knee arthroscopy.It is a  method for the automatic segmentation of ACL tissue structures for knee arthroscopy.

+I have used a dataset of 97 labeled images of ACL trained an image segmentation model using DETECTRON2.